ZhuChaozheng/AudioStream_demo/README.md

 As for the record side, as TCP server, you should better not change it.

+##why there are some error
+If you find there are some error in this demo, they are not really error. you can only **right click the project name**, select **"Android tools"**, and then **"clear Lint Markers"**.
+OK, the world is stillness!

 ##Last but not least

 when you use this demo, you should better **use earphone as audio output mode**.

-If you find there are some error in this demo, they are not really error. you can only **right click the project name**, select **"Android tools"**, and then **"clear Lint Markers"**.
-OK, the world is stillness!